piranha/solovyov.net/src/blog/2021/streaming.md

 Few months ago I got a feeling that I'd enjoy live streaming some coding.
 I'm not really a person to sit and understand my own desire, but it seems to be somewhere along the lines of "sitting at home," "not enough people around to complain to" and things like that.
 It feels like after doing it for some time it could generate some platform for discussions, etc. Also, applying some time-based pressure should move at least some small stuff forward, and doing small things outside of general job-related stuff makes me feel more alive.

-The problem is that I just can start doing something.
-I can't just buy a dishwashing machine  — I need to read up on what's current features are and select the one I like.
+The problem is that I just can't start doing something.
+I can't just buy a dishwashing machine  — I need to read up on what are the current features and select the one I like.
 It's the same here  — I can't stream with my Macbook's cam even though I'm going to sit in a little sector of a video.
 I need a better webcam so I can feel like it's for real!
 So I set to research the topic.

 ## Camera

 And it turns out [you can't buy a good webcam](https://vsevolod.net/good-webcams/).
 They are all shit — even if you pay $200+.
-If you want a good picture quality the only way right now is to buy a photo camera an HDMI capture card.
+If you want a good picture quality the only way right now is to buy a photo camera with an HDMI capture card.
 You can argue that all major brands have released drivers to connect cameras via USB.
 They (the drivers) all suck though: USB2 can support compressed 1080p60, but those drivers only support (crappy) 576p30.
 What is this madness I don't know.

 The capture card could either be some [cheap thingie](https://aliexpress.com/item/4000917130635.html) for $15 on Aliexpress, which will work, or an [Elgato Camlink 4K](https://www.amazon.com/dp/B07K3FN5MR) for $130 (or other proper brand-name stuff for even more money).
-I settled on cheap crap and it works fine for now.
+I settled on a cheap crap and it works fine for now.

 As for a camera you have two non-negotiable properties:

 1) It should be able to work from an AC adapter.
 Obviously, working using batteries and a charger is insanity, when it's a non-mobile working place.
 2) It should output so-called "clean HDMI".
 Which means that HDMI output should contain whatever camera sees but without all the technical information, which is present on a camera screen  — like shutter speed or a battery level.

 The second one just out-ruled my Fuji X-T1, because it outputs only recorded footage at HDMI port.
-So... it was painful to realize, but I went to [OLX](https://www.olx.ua/) (it's a local classified site) and bought used Sony a5100 for $250.
+It was painful to realize, but I went to [OLX](https://www.olx.ua/) (it's a local classified site) and bought used Sony a5100 for $250.

 There are a few reasons why a5100: